ITRS-Group/cordial/tools/geneos/cmd/_docs/rebuild.md

-All matching instances whose TYPE supported templates for configuration file will have them rebuilt depending on the `config::rebuild` setting for each instance.
+The `rebuild` command will rebuild all matching instances whose TYPE supports templates for configuration file depending on the `config::rebuild` setting for each instance.

 The values for the `config::rebuild` option are: `never`, `initial` and `always`.
 The default value depends on the TYPE; For Gateways it is `initial` and for SANs and Floating Netprobes it is `always`.